graphhopper/directions-api/docs-route-optimization.md

  - [Traveling Salesman](#traveling-salesman)
  - [Vehicle Routing Problem](#vehicle-routing-problem)

-The Tour Optimization API can be used to solve traveling salesman or vehicle routing problems.
+The Route Optimization API can be used to solve traveling salesman or vehicle routing problems.
 These problems occur almost everywhere in the world of moving things and people.
 For example, every company dealing with last-mile deliveries faces a vehicle routing problem, i.e. it must find ways to efficiently service its customers given a variety of requirements: customer requirements (e.g. time windows), the product's transport requirements (e.g. refrigerated, must be picked up first), driver skills, vehicles/capacities available etc..